HigherOrderCO/Bend/GUIDE.md

 ```

 And that's the parallel "Hello, world"!
 Now, let's finally run it.
 But first,
-let's measure its single-core performance:
+let's measure its single-core performance.
+Also, remember that, for now, Bend
+only supports 24-bit numbers (`u24`), thus, the results will always be in `mod
+16777216`.

 ```
 bend run main.bend